 Still, even through this palpable clarity, participants were more likely to conform to group norms.
 Even when they knew the answer was wrong!

-What Asch’s study revealed was that people doubt their own knowledge if it doesn’t fall in line with the majority of group members.
+Asch’s study revealed that people who doubt their own knowledge are more likely to fall in line with the majority.
 Many would rather participate in public conformity.

 The Three Types of Conformity

-According to Herbert C. Kelmen, a Social Ethics professor at Harvard University, there are three types of conformity.
-These are as follows: ⁸
+According to Herbert C. Kelmen, a Social Ethics professor at Harvard University, there are three types of conformity: ⁸

 Identification

-However, though one identifies with the group, they don’t embody the standards of the group.
+However, though one identifies with the group, they don’t embody the group’s standards.
 Again, we can use the example of the high school student who tells his peers he likes rap music when, in private, he prefers rock.

 Internalization

-Internalization takes shape when a member of the group (more particularly, a new member) adopts views and opinions from the groups influence.
-Not only will this person publicly advocate their group’s opinions, but often times, they’ll claim them as their own beliefs.
+Internalization takes shape when a group member (often a new member) adopts views and opinions from the group’s influence.
+Not only will this person publicly advocate their group’s opinion, but they’ll claim them as their own beliefs.

-This is most notably seen within religious groups when a spiritual leader (i.e. a priest) proclaims an opinion that his/her follows adopt.
-However, this can also be seen in the political landscape as well as in cults.
+This is most notably seen within religious groups when a spiritual leader (i.e. a priest) proclaims an opinion that their followers adopt.
+However, this can also be seen in politics and cults.

 Compliance

 Compliance is probably the most obvious sign of conformity.
-This is when an individual or the entire group complies with a particular set of instructions produced by another.
-Compliance doesn’t require private conformity as an individual or multiple members of the group may doubt the instructions they’re given.
+This is when an individual or entire group complies with a particular set of instructions produced by another.
+Compliance doesn’t require private conformity as an individual or multiple group members may doubt their instructions.

 Still, the same can be said about a teacher requesting something from a student or a father requesting something from his child.
-As long as the receiving end looks towards the instructor with authority, compliance will be met.
+As long as the receiving end looks towards the instructor with authority, they’re met with compliance.

 The Obedience of the Individual

 Obedience does not involve private opinion.
-A person can still have different beliefs than the authority, but follow through with the desired behavior of said authority.
+A person can still have different beliefs than the authority, but follow through with the desired behavior.

-In common day life, we often see obedience appear in hierarchical relations.
-For example, a child is expected to obey their parents or a soldier is expected to take commands from their superior officer.
+We often see obedience appear in hierarchical relations.
+For example, a child is expected to obey their parents, or a soldier is expected to take commands from their superior officer.

 More often than not, people obey primarily out of fear of consequences.
-The child is afraid of being grounded whereas the soldier is afraid of being prosecuted.
+The child is afraid of being grounded whereas the soldier fears being prosecuted.

 The Power of Obedience